Abiogenic. Describes anything formed through nonliving processes.

 pattern, thought to represent a rock that was once partially

 melted deep underground.

 Mineral.
 A substance composed of crystals with a

 characteristic composition and structure.

 Miogeocline.
 The region of sediment accumulation along a passive continental crust following rifting.

 Mohorovičić discontinuity.
 The seismic discontinuity that defines the boundary between the crust and mantle.
 Often referred to in the English-speaking world as the Moho.

 Molecular Fossils.
 Organic compounds found in geological formations that point to the existence of certain forms of life when the formation was deposited.

-numerous small vents erupting mafic magma, where each vent erupts
+small vents erupting mafic magma, where each vent erupts only a

 Montmorillonite.
 A clay mineral formed by weathering of plagioclase feldspar.